catseye/Lanthorn/README.md

     => in
     =>   even(6)

-In English, it add a number of extra parameters to each function in the set of bindings.
+In English, it adds a number of extra parameters to each function in the set of bindings.
 Specifically, it adds one parameter for each of the bindings.
 It then sets up some bindings _inside_ each function so that the function uses these parameters for the recursive calls